fowziaelmi/Weekend-challenge-2/README.md

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

 #TODO
--source in clients.js, jquery, server and index.html -add inputs to the html
+-source in clients.js,server and index.html
+-add inputs to the html
+-Add input for numbers
+-Add button for add, subtract, multiply and divide -Add button for calculate
+-Add button for clear

+- source in jquery
+-